-(1 FTE) Vacant - DHMP Manager of QI responsibilities include, but are not limited to:
+(1 FTE) DHMP Manager of QI responsibilities include, but are not limited to:

-- Development, management and monitoring of the QI Program - Act as QI staff representative to the DHMP Board of Directors
+- Development, management and monitoring of the QI Program - Directly assume responsibility for submission of the QI Program Description, Evaluation and Work Plan annually, all LOBs

-- Directly assume authority and responsibility for the organization and administration of the QI Program and submission of the QI Program Description, Evaluation and Work Plan annually - Coordinate, provide advice and participate in the execution of the QI Program through collaboration with other DHMP and Denver Health departments, as appropriate, for regulatory compliance - Serve as Chairperson for the QMC, including determining the composition of the QMC and coordination of meeting execution - Annually ensure all policies, procedures and guidelines related to the QI Department are updated appropriately - Oversee QI vendor contracts and delegated activities - Provide oversight and direction to the QI Department, consisting of the following members:
+- Identify quality gaps, communicate, and coordinate, provide advice, and participate in the execution of the QI Program through collaboration with other DHMP and Denver Health departments, as appropriate, for regulatory compliance - Support the QMC activities, meeting agenda, deliverables as annually scheduled and assist with meeting execution - · Annually ensure all policies, procedures and guidelines related to the QI Department are updated appropriately - Oversee QI vendor contracts as directed by Sr. Dir HOP/QI Director - Coordinate and/or provide oversight, and/or direction to the QI Department team members, consisting of the following members:

-(1 FTE) HEDIS Program Manager responsibilities include, but are not limited to:
+(1 FTE) HEDIS Supervisor

+Currently supervised by CMO, responsibilities include, but are not limited to:

-- Manage all aspects of HEDIS production, including oversight of related projects - Evaluate and analyze HEDIS results - Provide recommendations to the QI Manager for cost efficiency, process improvements and quality interventions - Work collaboratively with Intervention Manager(s) on process improvements and quality interventions related to HEDIS - Validate the accuracy of HEDIS data and supporting documents
+- Manage all aspects of HEDIS production and data submission support including oversight of related projects, such as HEDIS Roadmap development and timely measure data submission and NCQA measure updates.
+Communicate all new measure information to appropriate departments and committees. - Evaluate and analyze HEDIS results and share findings with appropriate committees - · Provide recommendations to the QI Managers for cost efficiency, process improvements and quality interventions - Work collaboratively with Intervention Manager(s) on process improvements and quality interventions related to HEDIS - Validate the accuracy of HEDIS data and supporting documents in collaboration with auditor and HEDIS engine vendors - In cooperation with QI Manager, support medical records review activities, including all related internal process trainings as needed